dotlang/language/Enhancements.md

 what happens to const? real constants have a fixed body like above example.
 so:
 proposal: remove const from language. provide syntax sugar to write `a.b` instead of `a.b()`.

+Y - replace `#` with `@ref` class. this class is built-in and can be used to compare references.

+\* - serialization. we reflection for this, if we want to have developer do it -> core

+\* - `:=` notation for function decl, can hint compiler to inline method.